Jeff Moore (basketball)

-Jeff Moore (March 15, 1966 – November 29, 2022) was an American basketball player.
-He was drafted by the Charlotte Hornets in the third round of 1988 NBA Draft.
-He played his collegiate career for the Auburn Tigers men's basketball from 1984 to 1988.
+Jeff Moore (March 15, 1966) was an American basketball player.
+He was drafted by the Charlotte Hornets in the third round of 1988 NBA draft.
+He played his collegiate career for the Auburn Tigers men's basketball team from 1984 to 1988.

 College career

 In his four seasons at Auburn, Moore was a two-time All-SEC player after taking over the starting center job following the departure of Charles Barkley to the NBA.
-He played in the NCAA Tournament in each of his four seasons and left the school as its second all-time leader in rebounds with 950 and eight on the all-time scoring list with 1,549 career points.
+He played in the NCAA tournament in each of his four seasons and left the school as its second all-time leader in rebounds with 950 and eight on the all-time scoring list with 1,549 career points.

 Professional career

 Moore was drafted by the Charlotte Hornets in the third round of the 1988 NBA draft.
 On August 17, he signed a contract with the Hornets but was waived by the team on October 31, 1988, before the start of the regular season.